Sec 1 Science Tuition.

 Memorised the textbook.
 Lost the marks anyway.

 They can recite the definition of pressure.
 The marker still crossed it out.
 Because they wrote "force pushing down on area" instead of "force per unit area."
 Because they said "the particles move faster" when the answer needed "kinetic energy increases."
-Right idea, wrong word — zero marks.
+Right idea, wrong word — and the mark can go.

 "I literally said the same thing.
 Just in my own words.
 How is that wrong?"